andercore-labs/action-license-compliance-slack/README.md

 # License Compliance Check to Slack

-The Arazutech License Compliance Checker Slack Action helps you maintain license compliance by verifying the licenses of Python/Node dependencies in your projects.
+The Andercore License Compliance Checker Slack Action helps you maintain license compliance by verifying the licenses of Python/Node dependencies in your projects.
 It automatically scans your dependencies and outputs to a Slack channel.

 ## Inputs